 3. Use mild stain removers that are stated as safe for the protective vests

-How To Dry Safety Vest Smoothly After Washing?
+How To Dry a Safety Vest Smoothly After Washing?

-Do not pass over to dry vests after the cleaning or washing process because drying the safety vest correctly is vital.
+Do not pass over to dry vests after cleaning or washing; proper drying of the safety vest is vital.

-Additionally, read the instructions stated on the label for drying before carrying out any procedure.
-Moreover, if you dry in a drying machine, then the chances exist that this may damage the reflective tape’s adhesive.
+Additionally, read the instructions on the label for drying before proceeding with any procedure.
+Moreover, if you dry it in a dryer, it may damage the adhesive on the reflective tape.

-However, if you are drying safety vests in a machine, then it is proposed that you put your machine at the lowest heating temperature.
+If you are drying safety vests in a machine, set it to the lowest heat setting.

-Further, when you have dried them take out vests instantly and hang them under a fan.
-Drying your safety vest under the fan at average temperature is always a favorite choice.
+Furthermore, once they are dry, remove the vests immediately and hang them in front of a fan.
+Drying your safety vest under the fan at an average temperature is always a favourite choice.

 Maintenance of Safety Vests

-It is worth considering that washing your workwear clothes at home brings dangerous chemicals into your house.
-Other than that, you should also wash the visibility vests separately from other clothes every time you wash them.
+It is worth considering that washing your workwear clothes at home can bring hazardous chemicals into your home.
+Additionally, wash the visibility vests separately from other clothes each time.

-You can consider laundry if you want to avoid contaminating your house.
-In addition to that, washing your safety vest at home imposes effects on the cloth’s quality.
+You can consider doing laundry to avoid contaminating your house.
+Additionally, washing your safety vest at home may affect the fabric quality.

-Further, this condition will put you at risk by diminishing the reflective property of the vest.
-To maintain the vest’s longevity, it should be best if you wash it immediately when you see any spots or dirt.
+This condition increases your risk by reducing the vest’s reflective properties.
+To maintain the vest’s longevity, it is best to wash it immediately upon noticing any spots or dirt.

 Factors That Cause The Vest To Wear Out

-If you face a challenging time in the maintenance of a safety vest then this is for you.
-Undoubtedly, our work wears are more exposed to wear and tear than other clothes.
+If you’re having trouble maintaining a safety vest, this is for you.
+Undoubtedly, our workwear is more exposed to wear and tear than other clothes.

-So, your safety vest lasts much less.
-However, certain factors cause safety vests to wear out before their actual life span.
+Your safety vest lasts much less time.
+However, certain factors can cause safety vests to wear out before their expected lifespan.
 These factors are:

 1. How often do you wear or use safety vests?